 If you’ve had any luck in life, you’ve had the good fortune to visit Vancouver, British Columbia.
 It’s a city that’s got it all.
-They say you can sail and ski on the same day.
+They say in winter you can sail and ski on the same day.
 Surrounded by water and a little over an hour from the slopes at Whistler, that sounds highly possible.
 Yes, it has that Pacific Northwest climate with a few more rainy days than I’d find ideal, but it’s blessedly warmer than the rest of Canada in winter and temperate all summer.
 And Vancouver is a foodie’s delight.
 In fact, Mimi Sheraton thinks the best Asian cuisine in North America is found there.
 I’d add that the best South Asian food in Vancouver is served at Vij’s, Vikram Vij’s no reservation restaurant at 1480 West 11th Street in the South Granville area of the city.
 And I wouldn’t be alone.
 The New York Times called Vij’s “Easily among the finest Indian restaurants in the world.”

 Granville Island and beyond South Granville, home to Vij’s Restaurant

 Vikram Vij arrived in Vancouver in 1993.
 What he has done is employ the very best Canadian ingredients with Indian cooking techniques and a deft hand with signature Indian spice combinations.
 This is truly locavore cooking and the crowds that line up to open the place at 5:30 pm wind all the way up the street by 6 o’clock.
 They’re drawn to the phenomenal food—things like Lamb Lollipops and Local Pork Belly with Apple Chutney, the latter priced by the spoon!